open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-github-and-repositories.md

    git checkout master
    ```

-3. Merge the upstream/master with currnet branch in your local repository:
+3. Merge the upstream/master with current branch in your local repository:

   ```bash
   git merge upstream/master